abhishekmishra/explorations/recursive-subdivision-curves/README.md

     detail level `N`, the number of points in the curve should be `2^N`.
 The maxlevel `N` can be a user input.

+- **Step 3: Recursive Subdivision:** In the third step we take a segment and find its midpoint.
+Then we perturb the midpoint by a random amount.
+This gives us two new segments.
+We run the process till the segments are of zero lengths and cannot be subdivided.
+Each recursive step doubles the number of segments to be processed in the next round.
+The entire process is started with the first and last points decided in the _Step 1_.

+The amound of perturbation at each level of recursion decreases as we subdivide smaller and smaller segments.
+The amount of randomness added is the **Hurst Exponent** - which is related to the shape of the fBm.
+The value of the Hurst Exponent decides the roughness/smoothness of the generated curve.

 ## Building and Running the Program

 See the `Makefile` in the current directory to see how to build and run the